 Hi!
-I'm Emerson Johnston (she/her), a technology policy researcher at Stanford University.
+I'm Emerson Johnston (she/her), a policy researcher at Stanford University.
 I currently work as a research assistant at the Hoover Institution’s Technology Policy Accelerator, where I contribute to the Stanford Emerging Technology Review and lead research on emerging technologies and their implications for national security.
-I’m also an affiliate of the Stanford Social Media Lab, where my research investigates social media users’ interactions with, and understandings of, content-recommendation algorithms and other platform-based technological affordances.
+I'm also the communications and membership coordinator for the <a href =aoir.org>Association of Internet Researchers</a>.

-As of 2025, I am currently on leave from Stanford’s M.A. program in the History of Science, Technology, Environment, and Medicine, where my thesis examines how institutional and historical legacies have shaped the framing of the internet as a telecommunications system rather than a civic or social space.
-Previously, I received my B.S. in ‘Politics, Philosophy, and Economics’ and in ‘History, Culture, and Law’, summa cum laude, from Northeastern University, and my M.A. in International Policy from Stanford, where I’m also a Knight-Hennessy Scholar.
+As of 2026, I am currently on leave from Stanford University's M.A. program in the History of Science, Technology, Environment, and Medicine, where I'm training as a media historian.
+My thesis examines how institutional and historical legacies have shaped the framing of the internet as a telecommunications system rather than a civic or social space.
+Previously, I received my B.S. in 'Politics, Philosophy, and Economics' and in 'History, Culture, and Law', summa cum laude, from Northeastern University, and my M.A. in International Policy from Stanford, where I am a Knight-Hennessy Scholar.
+I also served for five years in the U.S. Army Reserve as a 38B Civil Affairs Specialist, and spent two years working as a Political Officer for the U.S. Department of State.
+These experiences continue to inform my perspective on digital governance, diplomacy, and the evolving role of civic institutions in technological society.

 If you’re here and interested in my work, don’t be a stranger.
 I’m always happy to connect and collaborate!